Error Handling in JavaScript

 }

-What does the throw operator do in JavaScript?
+What is the purpose of the throw statement in JavaScript?

 View Answer: